Skip to contents

 provides the function estim_cpd() for CPD estimation.
 The function provides nummerically identical results as the previously discussed estimations and provides further functionalities; see the examples below as well as the documentation of estim_cpd() for more information.

-Example 3: Generic - Multiple products, and regions, with and without weights
+Example 3: Multiple products and regions, with and without weights

 CPD with no weights using cpd() in pricelevels (Weinand 2025) and estim_cpd().